 A word of warning about debit cards and safeguarding your bank account information: The previous scenario should make it clear why you need a credit card and should not use your debit card as a credit card.
 Use your debit card for ATMs only, and those ATMs should be ones you know and can trust.
 Debit card usage does not build your credit, and it leaves your bank accounts vulnerable in the event of a hack.
 Many banks will be helpful, but in some cases the money will not be replaced in your account until the investigation is complete.
 Closing a bank account and getting a new one opened is a pain, so you don’t want to go down that path after a hack.
 I’ve also read commentary that at this point in time we really shouldn’t even use paper checks because it exposes too much information.
 If you use your bank’s online bill pay, even when they need to send a physical check to make a payment it will be on the clearing house account, not yours.
 I don’t recommend signing up for the auto-pay with your bank account, either.
 Better to make an automatic payment within the bank site to achieve the same goal than run the risk the creditor makes a mistake and accidentally moves a decimal point one month—you’ll be out the cash while you fight to get it back.
 I also don’t like letting PayPal and similar accounts have bank information, but for some people it is unavoidable.

 Here’s the really scary story: Once the hackers have this information it will be for sale forever.
 Just like mailing databases selling to catalogue companies, the hackers sell your file repeatedly.
 This information will include your current credit card information, your current address, all your past addresses, your social security number, maybe your driver’s license, your birthday, phone number, and any other names you have ever had.
 (You can get your credit reports for free from each of the three credit bureaus once a year.
 Do it once at least just to see how complete these reports are, and it’s smart to look at all three before a big purchase.)
 It doesn’t take much more effort for the criminals to sort that database by addresses and find out your relatives, your mother’s maiden name, and go to town on social media to dig up literally ever other single fact about you (including email).
 Once the thief has this information, they can apply for credit cards, student loans, health insurance, and mortgages in your name.
 Technology permits spoofing your phone and email, so once the criminal knows where you bank, it’s not going to be all that hard to click on “forgot my password” and access your accounts.
 Even if you see all this happening in real time, the reality is you can be locked out of your email in a second, and while you scramble to get that fixed, they are ripping through your accounts.
 Using your social security information, it’s easy to file early tax returns based on 100% fictional income and deduction information that request a refund, perhaps even in a state where you don’t live, and cash the check long before you and the government connect the dots.
-(People typically find out about this over a year later when the IRS comes after them for not declaring that refund on their refund income.)
+(People typically find out about this over a year later when the IRS comes after them for not declaring that refund on their tax return.)

 You need to do the first three right now, because the Equifax hack alone currently admits to about 50% of Americans being involved.
 Hackers never go away or give up going after big targets like this, and they are getting better all the time.
 There are basically two categories of protective actions: Lock the hackers out of the obvious access points as best you can, and limit details used in identity theft that you expose on social media.